Students Rights and Responsibilities Handbook

 Exchange Student Admission

-The District welcomes students from international exchange programs and other authorized programs.
-For more information on exchange students, refer to board policy JECB.
+The District welcomes students from international exchange and other authorized programs.
+For more information, refer to Board policy JECB.

-Relevant board policies: JC, JE/JEA, JECB, JEC, JECBA, JECBD
+Relevant Board Policies: JC, JEA, JECB, JEC, JECBA, JECBD

 6. Educational Records

-"Educational records" are records that are directly related to a student and that are maintained by an educational agency or institution or a party acting for or on behalf of the agency or institution.
-These records include but are not limited to grades, transcripts, class lists, student course schedules, health records (at the K-12 level), special education records, and student discipline files.
+"Educational records" are those directly student-related records maintained by an educational agency or institution, or someone acting for them.
+Such records include grades, transcripts, class lists, student course schedules, health records (at the K-12 level), special education records, student discipline files, and more.

-The Family Educational Rights and Privacy Act (FERPA) is a federal law that affords parents/guardians and students who are 18 years of age or older (“eligible students”) certain rights with respect to the student’s education records.
+The Family Educational Rights and Privacy Act (FERPA) is a federal law that affords parents/guardians and students 18 and older (“eligible students”) certain rights related to the student’s records.
 These rights are:

-2. The right to request the amendment of the student’s education records that the parent/guardian or eligible student believes are inaccurate, misleading, or otherwise in violation of the student’s privacy rights under FERPA.
-Parents/guardians or eligible students who wish to ask the school to amend their child’s or their education record should write to the school principal.
-If the school decides not to amend the record as requested by the parent/guardian or eligible student, the school will notify the parent/guardian or eligible student of the decision and of their right to a hearing regarding the request for amendment.
+- The right to request amending student education records that the parent/guardian or eligible student contend are inaccurate, misleading, or otherwise in violation of the student’s FERPA privacy rights.
+Parents/guardians or eligible students who want to make such a request should write to the school principal.
+If the school decides not to amend the record as requested, the school will notify the requestor of the decision and of their right to a hearing.

-3. The right to provide written consent before the school discloses personally identifiable information (PII) from the student’s education records, except to the extent that FERPA authorizes disclosure without consent.
-There are exceptions where the District may disclose personally identifiable information without parent/guardian consent, including:
+- The right to provide written consent before the school discloses personally identifiable information (PII) from the student’s education records, except to the extent that FERPA authorizes disclosure without consent.
+Exceptions where the District may disclose personally identifiable information without parent/guardian consent include:

-- School officials: FERPA allows “school officials,” including teachers, within the school to obtain access to personally identifiable information from education records without consent, provided that the school has determined the officials have a “legitimate educational interest” in the information.
-School officials are individuals with a legitimate educational interest if the official needs to review an education record in order to fulfill their professional responsibility.
-A school official can include contracted individuals, volunteers, and/or consultants who are not employed by the District, but who performs an institutional service or function for which the school would otherwise use employees.
+- School officials: FERPA allows “school officials,” including teachers, within the school to obtain access to personally identifiable information from education records without consent, provided that the school has determined the officials have a “legitimate educational interest.”
+School officials are individuals with a legitimate educational interest if the official needs to review an education record to fulfill their professional responsibility.
+A school official can include contracted individuals, volunteers, and/or consultants who are not employed by the District, but who perform an institutional service or function for which the school would otherwise use employees.

-- Enrollment: Upon request, the school discloses education records without consent to officials of another school or school district in which a student seeks or intends to enroll, or is already enrolled if the disclosure is for purposes of the student’s enrollment or transfer.
+- Enrollment: Upon request, the school discloses education records without consent to officials of another school or district in which a student seeks to enroll, or is already enrolled, if the disclosure is for purposes of the student’s enrollment or transfer.

 Family Policy Compliance Office